Hygraph

 The API PlaygroundThe API Playground

-If you begin to type inside of the API Playground product you will see autosuggest recommend some queries.
-We'll get the query to fetch a single product entry, multiple, an individual product version, and the connection query to fetch edges/nodes.
+2. As you type product in the API Playground, you'll see recommended queries to fetch single or multiple product entries, an individual product version, and the connection query to fetch edges/nodes.

 {